-Except, as minutes pass and turn into hours, there are no signs of applause or even a murmur of appreciation.
+As minutes pass and turn into hours, there are no signs of applause or even a murmur of appreciation for your internal email.
 You risk a tentative peek from your cubicle…and there is no one there.

 Well, we’re here to tell you to lighten up.
 It’s not all gloomy out there.
 There are, in fact, some great ways to engage your current employees as well as your remote workers.

-It seems that birthday cakes and free coffee at the kitchen won’t cut it when your employees can choose to run in their pajamas all day instead.
+It seems that birthday cakes and free coffee at the kitchen won’t cut it when your employees can choose to work in their pajamas all day instead.

 Aside from the fact that remote workers get to enjoy pajama parties everyday, people continue to prefer telecommuting for a variety of reasons.

 For starters, telecommuting gets rid of the hassle of real commuting.
 Long hours spent in public transport or raging behind the wheel are not necessarily making us happy.